 Solution:

-The sensing responder predicts the sounding duration and the report duration of the instance i to the sensing initiator by the DMG Sensing Response frame in the instance i-1.
+The sensing responder predicts the sounding duration and the report duration of the instance i (i > 1) to the sensing initiator by the DMG Sensing Response frame in the instance i-1.
 The sensing responder predicts the sounding duration and the report duration of the instance 1 by the DMG Sensing Measurement Setup Response frame in the MS phase.

 In this way, the sensing initiator can provide an accurate estimation of the Duration field of the DMG Sensing Request frame.